La Barkley Marathons, course mythique du Tennessee, incarne une vision libre et radicale de la course à pied, profondément liée à l’esprit Spiridon.

 Why continue, when no one is really watching?

-Why accept to get lost, to doubt, to sometimes return defeated, but more alive than before?
+Why agree to get lost, to doubt, to sometimes return vanquished, but more alive than before?

-Perhaps this is where the Barkley profoundly aligns with the spirit of Spiridon.
+Perhaps this is where the Barkley profoundly connects with the spirit of Spiridon.

 Spiridon was born at a time when running was not yet a given.
-At a time when runners were sometimes viewed as eccentrics, outcasts, somewhat unreasonable dreamers.
-Running long distances, running freely, running outside the box, was not yet an industry.
+At a time when runners were sometimes viewed as eccentrics, outsiders, somewhat unreasonable dreamers.
+Running long, running freely, running outside the box, was not yet an industry.
 It was a way of being in the world.

 The Barkley, in its own way, extends this story.

-It reminds us that running has not always been about displayed performance, technology, meticulously planned aid stations, or instantly shared results.
-It recalls an older truth: running is sometimes about agreeing to disappear from the world for a while to return to it better.
+It reminds us that running has not always been about displayed performance, technology, meticulously planned aid stations, or immediately shared results.
+It recalls an older truth: running is sometimes about accepting to disappear from the world for a moment to better return to it.

 There is something very fitting about this image.

-On one side, Laz, a figure who has become almost mythological in the ultra-running world.
-On the other, Véronique, who embodies for us this radical freedom, this quiet audacity, this way of going to places where the effort ceases to be merely athletic to become an inner experience.
+On one side, Laz, a figure who has become almost mythical in the ultra world.
+On the other, Véronique, who embodies for us this radical freedom, this quiet audacity, this way of going to places where effort ceases to be merely sporting to become an inner experience.

 And in the middle, Spiridon.